Constitution of the Club

 - A candidate for Full Membership shall have achieved a high level of proficiency and self-reliance, and shall have demonstrated a commitment to alpine climbing.
 Typically, they have climbed approximately 20 substantive peaks or routes at an average grade of PD or above in the Alps, or in other ranges or wilderness areas, over at least three seasons.
 Hard alpine routes and serious climbs in the greater ranges will carry more weight than snow ascents.
 Ski mountaineering ascents are taken into account.

-- Candidates for Aspirant Membership shall have some alpine mountaineering experience, including roped glacier travel and mixed snow and rock climbing to PD grade.
+- Candidates for Aspirant Membership shall have some alpine mountaineering experience, including roped glacier travel and an ability to competently lead mixed snow and rock climbing to PD grade.
 Aspirants should have an enthusiasm for the mountains making it reasonably likely that they will qualify for Full Membership in due course.

 Alternatively, for those mountaineers who do not have any alpine mountaineering experience, but now wish to take their experience to an alpine level, the Club offers Aspirant Membership for a fixed term of one membership year.
-Candidates should have UK winter mountaineering and climbing experience, that ideally includes mixed winter climbing in Scotland, as a necessary foundation to develop the skills needed for technical mixed snow and rock travel in an alpine environment to enable them to successfully apply for Aspirant Membership with alpine experience or Full Membership within the fixed term of their membership.
+These candidates should be able to demonstrate an ability to competently lead traditional multi-pitch routes at grade Severe and have UK winter mountaineering and climbing experience, which demonstrates an ability to lead mixed winter climbing routes at Grades II – III in Scotland.

 - Candidates for Associate Membership do not have the climbing experience or aspiration to become Full members of the Club, but do have an interest in alpinism in the Alps and Greater Ranges and support the objectives of the Club.
 Their interest can be focused on their study of mountaineering history, literature, art, equipment, science, protection of the mountain environment or conservation of the Club’s heritage and they will have made a substantive and eminent contribution normally demonstrated by exhibition, publication or other public demonstration of their work.
 Alternatively, they will have made a valuable contribution to the Club’s activities over a considerable number of years.